Peter Thiel: Clarium Capital

 Thiel used $10 million of his proceeds to create Clarium Capital Management, a global macro hedge fund focusing on directional and liquid instruments in currencies, interest rates, commodities, and equities.
 Thiel stated that "the big, macroeconomic idea that we had at Clarium—the idée fixe—was the peak-oil theory, which was basically that the world was running out of oil, and that there were no easy alternatives."

 In 2003, Thiel successfully bet that the United States dollar would weaken.
 In 2004, Thiel spoke of the dot-com bubble having migrated, in effect, into a growing bubble in the financial sector, and specified General Electric and Walmart as vulnerable.
 In 2005, Clarium saw a 57.1% return as Thiel predicted that the dollar would rally.

 However, Clarium faltered in 2006 with a 7.8% loss.
-During this time, the firm sought to profit in the long-term from its petrodollar analysis, which foresaw the impending decline in oil supplies and the unsustainable bubble growing in the U.S. housing market.
-Clarium's assets under management grew after achieving a 40.3% return in 2007 to more than $7 billion by 2008, but fell as financial markets collapsed near the start of 2009.
+Thereafter, the firm sought to profit in the long-term from its petrodollar analysis, which foresaw the impending decline in oil supplies.
+Clarium's assets under management grew after achieving a 40.3% return in 2007 to more than $7 billion by the first quarter of 2008, but fell later in the year and again in 2009 after financial markets collapsed.
 By 2011, after missing out on the economic rebound, many key investors pulled out, reducing the value of Clarium's assets to $350 million, two thirds of which was Thiel's money.

 Palantir

 In May 2003, Thiel incorporated Palantir Technologies, a big data analysis company named after the Tolkien artifact.
-He continues to serve as its chairman as of 2022.
+He continues as its chairman, as of 2022.
 Thiel stated that the idea for the company was based on the realization that "the approaches that PayPal had used to fight fraud could be extended into other contexts, like fighting terrorism".
 He also stated that, after the September 11 attacks, the debate in the United States was "will we have more security with less privacy or less security with more privacy?".
-He envisioned Palantir as providing data mining services to government intelligence agencies that were maximally unintrusive and traceable.
+He envisioned Palantir as providing the government the technology to find terrorism without operating illegally.

-Palantir's first backer was the Central Intelligence Agency's venture capital arm In-Q-Tel.
-The company steadily grew and in 2015 was valued at $20 billion, with Thiel being the company's largest shareholder.
+Palantir's reputation is controversial.
+Although the software only analyzes data collected by the customers, some criticize it for enabling surveillance.
+Professor Vasilis Galis notes that the software is not a mere tool, but shapes policing culture with new policing norms.

+According to Geoff Shullenberger (managing director of Compact) and Moira Weigel (Assistant Professor of Comparative Literature, Harvard), Peter Thiel and Alex Karp built Palantir on the basis of their understanding of Leo Strauss and the Frankfurt School.